cgn00/AutoclaveFaultDeteccion/README.md

-# Project Title: Executions Analyzer
+# Project Title: Autoclave Fault Detection

 This project provides data exploration, manipulation, and clustering capabilities for a multi-variable execution dataset.
 It contains functionalities to explore the executions, group executions by their phase, and discover insights that might help improve the processes.